Munkei/BugEye/MANUAL.md

 you're looking for information on how to get it, how it is licensed, etc. please see [`README.md`] or [BugEye's GitHub page].

+If you prefer to learn from examples, skip ahead to [Examples] below.

 ## Introduction ##

 The general concept is that testing code is written within [Tests], and that an